 - Thursday, July 30: 0.9 percent

-A total of 644 new COVID cases were reported statewide on Thursday (down 133 from a day earlier), bringing the statewide total to 415,014 confirmed cases in New York State during the pandemic.
+A total of 753 new COVID cases were reported statewide on Friday (up 109 from a day earlier) bringing the statewide total to 415,767 confirmed cases during the pandemic.

 Here's a rundown of the number of new cases per Hudson Valley county:

-- Sullivan, 1 (down two from a day earlier)
+- Sullivan, 3 (up two from a day earlier)

-There were five deaths due to COVID-19 in New York State on Thursday, with none in the Hudson Valley.
+There were four deaths due to COVID-19 in New York State on Friday, with none in the Hudson Valley.

 Click here to sign up for Daily Voice's free daily emails and news alerts.